BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         there are some circumstances under which parameter or object redefinition is not worthy of comment

+    --nowarnprofbadref
+        disables warnings when a profile references an invalid object or parameter

+        there are some circumstances under which it's useful to use an existing profile definition where some objects or parameters that it references have been (deliberately) deleted

     --objpat=pattern
         specifies an object name pattern (a regular expression); objects